Farisa-11/OptiCrop-Smart-Agricultural-Production-Optimization-Engine/README.md

 - Soil pH
 - Rainfall

-Based on these parameters, the trained machine learning model predicts the most suitable crop.
+Based on these parameters, the trained machine learning model predicts the most suitable crop for cultivation.

 ---